dnov09/itmd361-fall20/Labs/README.md

+# ITMD 361
+---

-This folder contains all your lab assignments.
+This repo contains all the labs for ITMD 361